Polaris (PII)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Polaris has shown weak cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 6.1%, subpar for a consumer discretionary business.
+Polaris has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 3.9%, lousy for a consumer discretionary business.

-Polaris’s free cash flow clocked in at $116.7 million in Q3, equivalent to a 6.3% margin.
-Its cash flow turned positive after being negative in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+Polaris’s free cash flow clocked in at $114 million in Q4, equivalent to a 5.9% margin.
+The company’s cash profitability regressed as it was 1.8 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
+We wouldn’t put too much weight on this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Long-term trends are more important.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Polaris’s ROIC has unfortunately decreased significantly.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment